 We expect participants to follow these rules at all event venues and event-related social activities.
 We think people should follow these rules outside event activities too!

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
-You can report to Camille or Claire.
+You can report to Camille or Julie.
 Harassment and other code of conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.

 You can make a report either with your personal email or using an anonymous email.